 California Assistance Programs.
 Throughout California, San Francisco, Los Angeles, and San Diego, assistance from church, government and community organizations are available.
 Whether you live in the major cities of California or surrounding counties, there is a grant or program to meet your needs.
-These low-income assistance programs, give bill assistance to California families with rent, food, utilities, home repair and more?
+These low-income assistance programs, give bill assistance to Californians with rent, food, utilities, home repair and more?
 If you have a need and qualify financially, you can get help!
 California assistance programs help many residents, having economic struggles.
 If you live in California and need help, financial aid or help to pay your rent, utilities, mortgage, medical or other household bills, there is help available to care for your family.